Cutting in Line with the Global Entry Program

 The process for getting your Global Entry Trusted Traveler status is fairly simple.
 You apply online via this web site.
 You'll be filling out a fairly extensive questionnaire, and you need to have your passport and driver’s license handy to complete it.
 Before you log on, you might also make a list of all the countries you have traveled to in the last five years, because they will ask you that.
 Also, you’ll need accurate information on your addresses for the past ten years.

 By the way, the application costs a non-refundable $100, which you can pay by credit card, so you should review the eligibility requirements before you ante up.
 You should check with your credit card company, too.
-Some credit cards, such as the American Express Platinum card or Chase Sapphire Reserve card, will refund your Global Entry fee once per year as part of your card benefits.
+Some credit cards, such as the these, will refund your Global Entry fee once per year as part of your card benefits.
 So, if you can stagger family enrollments into another year, you'll save the fee.

 Once you’ve successfully filled out this questionnaire, (and, they’ll remind you when you get to the end if you’ve missed anything) you’ll go into an approval queue.
-As of April 2023, the Department of Homeland Security says it can take up to four to six months to receive notification via email that your application status had changed.
+As of May 2024, the Department of Homeland Security says it can take up to nine months to receive notification via email that your application status had changed.
 To check your application, you have to re-login to the Global Entry application site to check your messages.
 You will receive no email.
 Eventually, if you are provisionally approved, you will receive a message that tells you to schedule a personal interview to complete the process.
 Scheduling that interview can take another few months, depending on availability in your area.

-(Recently, the Department of Homeland Security is also doing “on the spot” interviews the next time you enter the United States.
-There will be a DHS officer at a booth, and he'll complete your interview in just a few minutes.
-That's how my first renewal was processed.)
+(The Department of Homeland Security is also doing “on the spot” interviews the next time you enter the United States.
+And you can use that method if you've been provisionally approved.
+There will be a DHS officer at a booth, and he or she will complete your interview in just a few minutes.
+That's how my last renewal was processed.)

 The interview itself is relatively painless…or as painless as being interviewed by a uniformed Homeland Security agent who has a gun on his hip can be.
 My interviewer was a courteous young man who asked me a few questions about my work, what traveling I’ve done, what were my favorite countries to visit, and so forth.
 My guess is the answers didn’t matter as much as his watching me for signs of any evasions.
 I got the feeling after it was done that this officer really knew his business and his apparent youth was a clever disguise for someone who was exceptionally competent.
 Honestly, I felt better after the interview that such people are on the job.